-Indicator 2.2.5: Use of pesticides banned under the Stockholm Convention on Persistent Organic Pollutants (2001) shall be prohibited.
+Indicator 2.2.6: Use of pesticides banned under the Stockholm Convention on Persistent Organic Pollutants (2001) shall be prohibited.

-It is the responsibility of the Program Participant to ensure that any chemical use in forest management complies with the ban on the use of chemicals under the Stockholm Convention on Persistent Organic Pollutants (2001).
+It is the responsibility of the Certified Organization to ensure that any chemical use in forest management complies with the ban on the use of chemicals under the Stockholm Convention on Persistent Organic Pollutants (2001).
 There is no option of a variance for the use of chemicals banned under the Stockholm Convention (2001).

 The list of chemicals banned under the Stockholm Convention on Persistent Organic Pollutants is at: http://chm.pops.int/TheConvention/ThePOPs/tabid/673/Default.aspx

-6. SFI 2015-2019 Forest Management Standard Objective 4: Conservation of Biological Diversity
+Objective 4.
+Conservation of Biological Diversity

+Conservation of Biological Diversity